nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 prefer to have you as my friend than—President Wilson.”

 “Like bumbole you would!” retorted Jake.
-“Ef I was edjucated, I could, understand things better and be proper-speaking like you is....
-And I mighta helped mah li’l sister to get edjucated, too (she must be a li’l’ woman, now), and she would be nice-speaking like you’ sweet brown, good enough foh you to hitch up with.
+“Ef I was edjucated, I could, understand things better and be proper-speaking like you is.<span class="three-dots"></span>And I mighta helped mah li’l sister to get edjucated, too (she must be a li’l’ woman, now), and she would be nice-speaking like you’ sweet brown, good enough foh you to hitch up with.
 Then we could all settle down and make